1878 (CC) Seated Liberty Quarter

 Description

 The 1878 (CC) Seated Liberty Quarter is a quarter produced at the Carson City Mint as part of the Seated Liberty Quarters 1838-1891 series.
-Total mintage reached 996,000.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Ball Hughes/Christian Gobrecht.
+The U.S. Mint produced 996,000 examples, making this ranked 2nd of 3 mint variants by mintage, with 29% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during the Gilded Age of rapid industrialization and the great silver debates, when monetary policy shaped elections and economic destiny.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $103 to $2.1K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 6.3 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5509.
-The Seated Liberty Quarter ran from 1838 to 1891 with multiple subtypes defined by obverse modifications: No Motto (1838-1865), Arrows and Rays (1853), Arrows only (1854-1855), Motto added (1866-1891), and Arrows again (1873-1874).
-Carson City issues (1870-CC through 1891-CC) command strong premiums.
-The 1873-CC "No Arrows" is a great rarity.

 External References